Spend Summer Outside

 PREREQUISITES: No previous experience necessary.
 However, we require students to be responsible for their needs, including transportation to camp, clothing and nutrition.
 We want students who take responsibility for themselves and own their actions.

 BRING YOUR OWN: Food, beverages, athletic clothing and shoes appropriate for weather and scheduled activities, camera, sunscreen.
 Adventure gear like harnesses, dry bags, mountain bikes, etc. are provided.
-If your student wants to bring their own bike, harness, etc., in good condition, that will usually work out.
+If your student wants to bring their own bike, harness, etc., in good condition, that usually works out.
+See the Adventure Camp Gear list for specifics.

 Our schedule is NOT predetermined.
 Each day, we meet at B.B.
 Clarke Park in central Madison and embark on an itinerary determined the previous evening based on the weather forecast and student interest.
 We expect students to arrive in advance of departure time, prepared for the day's activities with appropriate food, water and clothing.